Contact

 Season of Convenings: Reflections on a Growing Arts and Health Movement

-November 24, 2025 | Jennifer Kuo | Health & Wellness, Conference, Event Recaps
+December 12, 2025 | Jennifer Kuo | Health & Wellness, Conference, Event Recaps

 This fall, I traveled to New York and New Jersey to participate in the “Season of Convenings,” a series of arts and health–focused events held across the region.
-While the convenings shared similarities in format and featured some overlapping speakers, each offered its own richness—sparking new ideas, inspiration, and a distinctive perspective.
+While the convenings shared similarities in format and included some familiar expert voices, each offered its own richness—sparking new ideas, inspiration, and a distinctive perspective.
 It was a joy to be in community with people from so many sectors, engaging in conversations face-to-face rather than through a screen.
 Between panels and breakout sessions, performances and interactive activities invited attendees to sing, dance, and take part in the creative energy.
 Meanwhile, several arts and wellness events were also happening back in Los Angeles.
 In this blog post, I’m excited to share highlights from these gatherings on both coasts.

 United Nations General Assembly Healing Arts Week 2025 (New York City, NY)